okemoto6/GDAPC/index.md

 - *the start and end station names are not consistent.
-Further analysis showed that there is difference between number of station id’s and station names (same stations – by id - are sometimes named differently).*
+Further analysis showed that there is difference between number of station id’s and station names (same stations – by id - are sometimes named differently),*

-- *The latitude and longitude of stations does not always have same accuracy but is 100% complete.
-However, according to provided case study information, coordinates are not used in this analysis project*
+- *the latitude and longitude of stations does not always have same accuracy but is 100% complete.
+However, according to provided case study information, coordinates are not used in this analysis project,*

 - *Because data is anonymized, it is impossible to link ride with user and analyze ones ride history.*